joemoose/dungeoneers.d20/docs/appendix-e-advancement.md

 To perform a downtime activity, the player must describe how their character performs the chosen action.
 The GM will make alternative suggestions if the action seems unlikely to succeed.

 For all downtime activities, the player rolls a relevant attribute save to adjudicate the success of the action.
-Generally, a 9– is a failure, a 10-14 is a mixed success, and a 15+ is a success.

 Progress may be measured against a downtime activity tracker—it could require several downtimes to complete a chosen activity.